 The UF astronomy department is a global leader in the development of sophisticated devices that are mounted on some of the world's largest telescopes to detect new planets and other objects.

 UF is home to one of the world's largest butterfly and moth collections, with more than 9 million specimens.

-UF's McKnight Brain Institute is home to more than 300 faculty using some of the world's most powerful MRI imaging systems and other state-of-the-art tools to better understand the human brain and nervous system.
+UF's McKnight Brain Institute is home to more than 300 faculty from 51 academic departments and ten colleges using some of the world's most powerful MRI imaging systems and other state-of-the-art tools to better understand the human brain and nervous system.

 UF's Emerging Pathogens Institute is a national model for using interdisciplinary research methods to identify, prevent and treat human, animal and plant pathogens.

 When applying to University of Florida, it's important to note the application deadline is November 1.
 Scores for either the ACT or SAT test are due December 31.
 The application fee at University of Florida is $30.
 It is more selective, with an acceptance rate of 44.1 percent.